Who Has the Right-of-Way at Texas Intersections?

 Right of Way Traffic

-While this may sound like common sense, drivers regularly make simple errors that cause accidents that result in catastrophic injuries or even death.
+While this may sound like common sense, drivers regularly make simple errors that cause accidents that result in catastrophic car accident injuries or even fatal accidents.
 One of the most common errors Texas drivers make is failing to yield the proper right-of-way, especially at intersections such as four-way stops.

-By paying attention to all traffic signals and adopting these right of way rules each time they arrive at an intersection, drivers can avoid costly collisions and serious injuries.
+By paying attention to all traffic signals and adopting these right of way rules each time you arrive at an intersection, you can avoid costly collisions and serious injuries.

 Drivers should always yield and give pedestrians the right of way, even if a crosswalk is unmarked.
 Pedestrians have the legal right to cross at a green light even if there is no metered walking sign.